I put a crime in motion when I heard I wouldn't make it as a runner-up in the piano competition. At first it was only a mental crime.

 By the time we reached the last day with only six competitors remaining, I was still turning the sheet music.
 I was expected to stand perfectly still while the musicians took their bows, then follow behind as they headed back stage.

-Philip was scheduled to preform next to last after the intermission.
+Philip was scheduled to perform next to last after the intermission.
 And just before he made his appearance I heard a commotion back stage, a loud bang and excited talking.

 I stood stone-faced next to the baby grand piano, waiting for Philip to make his entrance.
 Finally he showed up.
 He looked as confident as ever though there was something about his body language, stiffness in his neck and I could see from the hard jaw line that he was clamping his teeth tightly together.